-the tax for the support and maintenance of such schools shall not exceed in any one year four mills on the dollar" and then asks, "Therefore is not the eix milistax a direct violation of the law?
-What sense is there lu the Legislature limiting the tax to four mills if the school hoard can at pleasure increase it to six?" the first query I answer emphatically in the negative.
+thetax for the support and maintenance of such schools shall not exceed in any one year four mills on the dollar" and then asks, "Therefore is not the six mills tax a direct violation of the law?
+What sense is there in the Legislature limiting the tax to four mills if the school board can at pleasure increase it to six?" the first query I answer emphatically in the negative.
 The four mills is used for the specific purpose set forth in the law, "support and mainten-ance."
-But the hoard has other important and heavy obligations to di scharge in addition to supporting and maintaining the schools, the law points cut the in which it can and m schools, Wav and must done.
-It is incumbent that a separate annual levy shall be made to pay interest on bonds was provide for a sinking fund with which to ultimately redeem the \$825,000 issues now outstanding.
+But the board has other important and be vy obligations to di sobarge in addition to supporting and maintaining the schools, the law points out the in which it can and m schools, in which it can and must be done.
+It is incumbent that a separate annual levy shall be made to pay interest on bonds was provide for a sinking fund with which to uithmately re-deem the \$825,000 issues now out-standing.
 The law on the question is standing.
-The law on the question is found in Section 129, chapter laix, page 112.
-Session Laws 1894 and reads as follows:
+The law on the question is found in Section 129, chapter lxix, page 112, Session Laws 1894 and reads as foilows:

-The board of education shall, on or be-fore the first day of March of each year, prepare a statement and estimate of the amount necessary for the support and maintenance of the schools under its charge, for the school year commencing on the first day of July next thereafter, also the amount necessary to pay the in-terest accruing during such year, or not included in any prior ostimate, on bonds issued by said board, and the amount of sinking fund necessary to be collected during such year, for the payment and redemption of said bonds; \ \ \ proredemption of said bonds; \ \ pro-vided, that the tax for the support and maintenance of such schools shall not exceed in any one year four mills on the dollar upon all taxable property of said city.
+The board of education shall, on or be-The board of education shall, on or Defore the first day of March of each year, prepare a statement and estimate of the amount necessary for the support and maintenauco of the schools under its charge, for the school year commencing on the first day of July next thereafter, also the amount necessary to pay the in-terest accruing during such year, or not included in any prior estimate, on bonds included in any prior estimate, on bonds issued by said board, and the amount of sinking fund necessary to be collected during such year, for the payment and redemption of said bonds; provided, that the tax for the support and maintenance of such schools shall not exceed in any one year four mills on the dollar upon all taxable property of said city.

-In response to the second question, as to what sense there is in the Legis lature limiting the tax to four mills if the board can at pleasure increase it to six it may be stated the board has not or cannot at its pleasure do anything of the kind.
+In response to the second question, as to what sense there is in the Legis lature limiting the tax to four mails if the board can at pleasure increase it to six it may be stated the board has not or cannot at its pleasure do anything of the kind.
 "Anon" was evidently not aware of the fact that there are in reality two distinct levies as indicated above.
 And even the matter of levying is not left with the board.
-All it can do under the law, is to perform the plain, simple duty of certithe plain, simple duty of certifying to the assessor the amount necessary for maintenance and repairs and the payment of interest and making einking lund credit, report: The territorial and county school taxes paid by the city for 1894 were to-wit:
+All it can do under the law, is to perform the plais, simple duty of certi-tying to the assessor the amount necessary for maintenance and repairs and the payment of interest and making sinking fund credit.

-That official must be guided by the law in the matter of making these .
-The board's certification to was alsolutely within legal le vies. him bounds, being carefully prepared by its attorneys, Williams, Van Cott & Butherland-with due regard for any contingency that might arise.
+That official must be guided by the law in the matter of making these The board's certification to le vies. was atsolutely within legal bounds, being carefully prepared by its attorneys, Williams, Van Cott & Sutberland-with due regard for any contingency that might arise.

-As to the complaint about Balt Lake property owners being required to pay a total school tax of eleven mills, it should be borne in mind that a very large proportion of it, under a Terri-torial law that is very unjust, goes to schools outside the city.
-No explanation on this point, perhaps, will make the matter clearer than the following excerpt from President Dooly's annual
+As to the complaint about Salt Lake property owners being required to pay a total school tax of eleven mills, it enould be borne in mind that a very large proportion of it, under a Terri-torial law that is very unjust, goes to schools outside the city.
+No explanation on this point, perhaps, will make the matter clearer than the following excerpt from President Dooly's minual